anu7n/Final_Project_PWDK/README.md

 ### 4. Tuning Hyperparameter

 After found two of the best algorithms which are Random Forest and Light GBM, I did tuning hyperparameter for them with GridSearchCV.
 The results from tuning hyperparameter show that Light GBM gives better result than Random Forest.
-The following below are the parameters that  I tuned and classification report & best parameters :
+The following below are the parameters that  I tuned and classification report & best parameters from Light GBM :

 ###### *paramaters*